matthieuSolente/wcag-for-email/README.md

 ## Tests and Criteria

-To further enhance email accessibility, I created a page based on the French framework in this area, the "General Accessibility Framework for Administrations" (RGAA).
-Fully based on WCAG, this framework outlines the criteria necessary to ensure full compliance.
+To further **enhance email accessibility**, I created a page based on the French framework in this area, the "**General Accessibility Framework for Administrations**" (RGAA).
+Fully **based on WCAG**, this framework outlines the criteria necessary to **ensure full compliance**.

-The "Tests and Criteria" page is simply the most comprehensive and clear summary I have found on the web regarding WCAG guidelines.
+The "Tests and Criteria" page is simply **the most comprehensive and clear summary** I have found on the web regarding WCAG guidelines.

-The logical classification and enumeration of criteria make it easier to identify key points of attention when analyzing an email or a web page.
-The descriptions of the tests to be performed for each criterion provide valuable assistance, making it easier to understand and remember the compliance criteria.
+The **logical classification** and **enumeration of criteria** make it easier to identify key points of attention when analyzing an email or a web page.
+The **descriptions of the tests** to be performed for each criterion provide valuable assistance, making it **easier to understand** and remember the compliance criteria.

-My page is therefore an exact replica of the RGAA criteria and tests, with all the credit going to the official bodies.
-My role was to select only the criteria strictly applicable to emails, omitting everything else.
+My page is therefore an **exact replica of the RGAA criteria and tests**, with all the credit going to the official bodies.
+My role was to select only the **criteria strictly applicable to emails**, omitting everything else.
+I've translated all the texts into English, to share it with as many people as possible.

 I kept the same layout by extracting the code from the official website (like a fork), then removed all the JavaScript and simply replaced the accordions with "details" HTML tags.

-It is thus a concrete and functional checklist, designed to support every email developer or marketer when creating email campaigns.
+It is thus a **concrete and functional checklist**, designed to support every email developer or marketer when creating email campaigns.

 For the "recommendations" section, I relied heavily on online sources, all cited in the following paragraph, on my own knowledge, and on exchanges with many email developers, notably within the "email geek slack" space.